Log Simulation Statistics

 crossings, at the price of slower simulation speed and heavier memory consumption.

-Open the Mechanical System with Translational Hard Stop example model by typing
+Open the Mechanical System with Translational Hard Stop example model:

 Simulate the model.
 This creates a workspace variable named